chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/jenkins-identity/index.md

 }
 ```

-First, this section creates a Chainguard Identity tied to the `chainguard_group` looked up in the `sample.tf` file.
+First, this section creates a Chainguard Identity tied to the Chainguard organization looked up in the `sample.tf` file.
 The identity is named `jenkins` and has a brief description.

 The most important part of this section is the `claim_match`.
 When the Jenkins workflow tries to assume this identity later on, it must present a token matching the `audience`, `issuer` and `subject` specified here in order to do so.
 The `audience` is the intended recipient of the issued token, while the `issuer` is the entity that creates the token.
 Finally, the `subject` is the entity (here, the Jenkins pipeline build) that the token represents.